 For example, if a tenant left the carpet stained, dirty, and/or ripped, then the carpet would be damaged beyond normal wear and tear and the landlord could deduct carpet cleaning costs from the security deposit.
 However, if a tenant left the carpet clean with only signs of normal wear and tear, the landlord could not charge for carpet cleaning.

 If a tenant does not agree with the deductions made from the security deposit, they should write to the landlord requesting return of the security deposit and the reasons why the deductions are unreasonable.
 A tenant may not agree with the reason for the deduction or may disagree with the amount that is being deducted.
-If the landlord and tenant cannot come to an agreement on their own, the tenant can make an application in Provincial Court or with Residential Tenancy Dispute Resolution Service for return of the security deposit.
+If the landlord and tenant cannot come to an agreement on their own, the tenant can make an application in Provincial Court Civil or with Residential Tenancy Dispute Resolution Service for return of the security deposit.